DirkoAudio/SomeALchemyFix/README.md

 # ALchemyFix
 Use CT Alchemy on any sound device and always get "Using Native OpenAL Renderer"

 This is my very lazzy fix for CT ALchemy.
-It worked ok for me and always give me "Using Native OpenAL Renderer" even on virtual audio devices.
+It worked ok for me and always gave me "Using Native OpenAL Renderer" on any sound device - even on virtual audio devices.

 1. Download the entire repository